Pioneering Non-Invasive Brain-Computer Interfaces to Revolutionize Mobility for Neuromuscular Injuries & Disorders

 What if we could read the full language of thought—not just fragments, but the complex symphony of abstract ideas, memories, emotions, and intentions that define what it means to be human?

 To achieve this, we must move beyond today’s limits and imagine a system capable of recording binarized neural activity from all 30 billion neurons in the human cortex.
 The human brain encodes meaning not through bulk activity, but via intricate, fleeting “patterns” of sparsely distributed neurons—neuronal ensembles—analogous to the pixel arrangements that encode information in a QR code.
 Each ensemble is a unit of thought, and with enough of them, AI can begin to map the living architecture of cognition.
+But there’s a problem.
+Today’s technologies—electrode arrays and calcium imaging—capture mere thousands of neurons at best in freely moving animals, and even fewer in humans.
+Biological and physical constraints make it virtually impossible for them to ever reach beyond 0.01% to 0.1% of neurons in the cortex.
+The resolution we need to decode full cognition has been out of reach...
+Until now.

 We are pioneering a breakthrough system based on intracellular, one-micron-sized sensors called nanofids—a radically new interface technology that aims to reach every neuron in the human cortex with single-neuron resolution.
-Each nanofid responds to intracellular activity by emitting a unique near-infrared (NIR) optical code, serving as a digital beacon of that neuron’s activation.
+Each nanofid responds to neural activity by emitting a unique near-infrared (NIR) optical code, serving as a digital beacon of that neuron’s activation.
 This NIR signal is then captured by a non-invasive optical fiber array and rapidly decoded using a solid-state optical sorting system, converting biological activity into high-speed digital signals ready for real-time AI analysis.

 Once inserted, the system becomes a silent observer—ultralight, motion-tolerant, requiring no genetic manipulation and minimal signal processing.
 And unlike the probes of today that struggle to interface with the living brain, nanofids whisper their messages without damaging tissue or being rejected.

 This is not just a brain-computer interface.
-It is a neural mirror—one that reflects the true complexity of the human mind in real time and unlocks a new era of cognitive symbiosis between humans and AI.
+It is a neural mirror—one that reflects the true complexity and resolution of the human mind in real time and unlocks a new era of cognitive symbiosis between humans and AI.

 We’re not just reading signals.
 We’re decoding consciousness.